-You can build a well-diversified investment portfolio by holding 3 - 4 mutual funds, instead of owning and managing hundreds of individual stocks, bonds and commodities.
+You can build a well-diversified investment portfolio by holding 3 - 4 mutual funds, instead of owning and managing hundreds of individual stocks, bonds, and commodities.

 Mutual funds make investment simple.
 They provide easy and safe access to the global markets to every investor, helping them participate in investment opportunities across the globe.

-Unlike property, mutual funds are a liquid investment, which means you can buy and sell with a minimal effort.
+Unlike property, mutual funds are a liquid investment, which means you can buy and sell with minimal effort.
 Also, you can start a Mutual fund investment with a monthly investment as low as$300.